 Zello is the live-voice communications app of choice for a growing number of people and businesses.
-Over 125 million users have downloaded the free Zello push-to-talk (PTT) walkie-talkie app since 2012.
+Over 125 million users have downloaded the free Zello push-to-talk (PTT) or walkie talkie app since 2012.
 Zello is versatile and packed with features that can be used for a wide range of activities involving one-on-one, group, or channel communications.
-One-on-one talks are straightforward; you just select one contact to talk with in private.
+One-on-one talks are straightforward: you just select one contact to talk with in private.
 But whether to use a group or channel in Zello depends on your communication needs.

 Groups are meant for private conversations between multiple people you know and have listed as Zello contacts.
-Members must be invited to join a group.
-Group names are not searchable.
+Members must be invited to join a group, and group names are not searchable.

 Channels are are designed for private or public conversations with multiple people you may not know.
 You can invite people to join the channel by using your contacts list or address book.
 You can also share the channel’s URL or QR code using social media, emails, or SMS texts.
 Users can find and join your channel by searching on its name.

 Both group and channel options offer live audio, texting, persistent alerts, image and location sharing, as well as history.

 Groups require fewer steps to create than channels.
 Groups are best for quick on-the-fly chats with other Zello users.
 Creating a group is a simple 3-step process:

 That’s it!
 There is no group profile required.
 Once the group is created, an audio alert is sent to all invited members.
 The group will automatically appear at the top of each member’s Recents list.
 Unlike channels, there is no owner, admins or mods.
 The group can be renamed by its members.
 Each member can invite their own contacts to the group.
 No authorization, invite confirmation, or password is needed to join.
 Members can disconnect/reconnect or delete the group at any time.
 Once deleted, members cannot rejoin the group.
 They must be re-invited to the group.
 Group conversations are private and encrypted end-to-end.